petr-balogh/ovirt-ansible-infra/library/README.md

 Updated modules
 ===============

-Here is list of updated modules:
+Here is the list of updated modules:

-1. ovirt_auth.py
+1. ovirt_external_provider.py

- - Support to pass hostname to ovirt_auth module.
-[PR](https://github.com/ansible/ansible/pull/40610)
+- Support authentication_keys for os_volume external provider.

-2. ovirt_hosts.py
+  Will be added in the Ansible 2.6.

- - Workaround for the following issue: [PR](https://github.com/ansible/ansible/pull/44726) Removed call for deprecate.
+  In the Ansible it's covered here: [PR](https://github.com/ansible/ansible/pull/40294)